On the normality of the concatenated Fibonacci constant: Structural analysis of the digit distribution

+This horizon falls exponentially short of the deep digits.
+The positions at depths $j = O(\log{m})$ across all of $F_{1}, \ldots, F_{m}$ number $O(m\log{m})$ out of $D(m) \sim \frac{1}{2}m^{2}\log_{10}{\phi}$, an $O((\log{m})/m)$ fraction, while the typical digit of $F_{n}$ sits at depth proportional to $L_{n} \asymp n$, beyond the horizon for all but the first $O(\log{m})$ Fibonacci numbers; at such depths $V(g_{j,d}) \asymp 10^{j}$ is exponential in $n$, while no discrepancy, however favorable, decays faster than polynomially in $m$.
+The place-value analysis of Section~\ref{subsec:benfield-manes} will encounter exactly the same $O(m\log{m})$-digit horizon from the opposite, least-significant side.
+We also note that, even within its horizon, \eqref{eq:kh} controls the frequencies $\nu_{d}(j;m)$ aggregated over $n$, whereas condition~\eqref{eq:condition} demands digit statistics within each individual $F_{n}$; converting depth-by-depth averages into almost-all-$n$ statements would require second-moment information, on correlations across depths within a single $F_{n}$, that discrepancy estimates do not supply.

-We emphasise that this is a failure of the Koksma--Hlawka discrepancy route, not an impossibility result.
-The argument above shows only that bounded-variation bounds combined with equidistribution of $\{n\log_{10}{\phi}\}$ cannot establish condition~\eqref{eq:condition}, and leaves open the possibility that some altogether different technique could control the deep digits.
-Within the class of bounded-variation discrepancy arguments based on equidistribution, however, the fundamental obstacle is clear.
-The digit at a deep position within $F_{n}$ is a highly oscillatory function of the equidistributed parameter $\{n\log_{10}{\phi}\}$, and existing discrepancy bounds are far too weak to control this oscillation.
-The problem is closely related to the open question of whether the digits of $\alpha^{n}$ for algebraic $\alpha > 1$ are normally distributed in base $10$, a question that remains unresolved even for $\alpha=2$.
+We emphasize that this is a failure of the Koksma--Hlawka discrepancy route, not an impossibility result.
+The argument shows that bounded-variation bounds combined with equidistribution of $\{n\log_{10}{\phi}\}$ cannot establish condition~\eqref{eq:condition}, and it leaves open the possibility that some altogether different technique could control the deep digits.
+The digit at a deep position within $F_{n}$ oscillates, as a function of the equidistributed parameter $f_{n}$, on a scale exponentially finer than any discrepancy bound can resolve.
+The problem is closely related to the open question of whether the digits of $\alpha^{n}$ for algebraic $\alpha > 1$ are normally distributed in base $10$, a question that remains unresolved even for $\alpha = 2$.